-,

 ODBST Level 1 Statutory Policy: ALL Schools require this policy with no changes allowed to core text.
 No changes are necessary to personalise this with school name and branding, as this is a Trust level policy for use, without change, by all schools, except where a school contact is required as identified in the content of the policy.
 LGBs will note adoption in LGB meetings.
 Review will take place at Trust level, and schools will be notified of updates and review dates as necessary.

+Other related ODBST religion

-Other related ODBST policies and Safeguarding and Child Protection Policy- 2023
+Other related ODBST policies Safeguarding and Child Protection Policy- 2023

-procedures: Keeping Children Safe in Education 2023
+and procedures: Keeping Children Safe in Education 2023

-procedures. , ,

 ODBST Staff Code of Conduct 2023

-Mobile Phone Policy

 Social Media Policy 2023

-Committee responsible: SEC
+Committee responsible: School Effectiveness Committee

-Approved by: SEC
+Approved by: School Effectiveness Committee

-Date Approved: 22 nd November 2023
+Data Assessed 22 November 2023

+Date Approved: v2 February 2024

 Review Date: Autumn term 2026

+t-